“Make a joyful noise unto the Lord, all ye lands.

 NURSERY IS OPEN

-Our nursery will be open as usual for babies and toddlers with care being provided by the regular Sunday staff.
-Please sign up if you plan to use this service.
+If there is a need, our nursery will be open for babies and toddlers with care being provided by the regular Sunday staff.
+Parents need to register in advance at the sign-up table for this service.

-THE FOLLOWING DONATIONS NEEDED IN ADVANCE TO MAKE OUR DAY A SUCCESS
+THE FOLLOWING DONATIONS ARE NEEDED IN ADVANCE TO MAKE OUR DAY A SUCCESS

-•Packages of crackers, peanut butter or cheese crackers
+- Packages of peanut butter or cheese crackers

 The following items are needed for families as they make a fresh start in their own apartments.